Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Conclusion

 \section{Conclusion}

-In this paper, we propose a degradation-aware hierarchical termination framework for blind quality enhancement of compressed video.
-Our method introduces a degradation representation learning (DRL) module that leverages both contrastive and classification losses to capture subtle and complex degradation patterns, effectively guiding the enhancement network to adapt to diverse artifact characteristics.
-To optimize computational efficiency, a hierarchical termination mechanism dynamically adjusts processing stages according to the detected degradation severity.
+In this paper, we propose a Fine-Grained Degradation-Guided Sequential Inference framework for blind quality enhancement of compressed video.
+Our method introduces a Degradation Representation Learning (DRL) module that leverages both contrastive and classification losses to extract fine-grained, multi-scale degradation representations, effectively guiding the enhancement network to adapt to diverse artifact characteristics.
+To improve computational efficiency, a sequential inference strategy dynamically adjusts processing stages according to the detected degradation severity.
 Furthermore, we design a dual-branch artifact reduction structure that integrates global contextual information with local spatial details, enabling comprehensive exploitation of spatiotemporal dependencies.
-Extensive experiments on the MFQE 2.0 dataset under both HEVC and VVC standards validate that our approach achieves state-of-the-art performance in blind QECV tasks.
+Extensive experiments on the MFQE 2.0 dataset and Vimeo-90k dataset validate that our approach achieves state-of-the-art performance in blind QECV tasks.

+\begin{IEEEbiography}[{ }]{Li Yu} (Member, IEEE) received the B.S. degree from Soochow University, Suzhou, China, in 2012, and the Ph.D. degree in electrical engineering and electronics from the University of Liverpool, Liverpool, U.K., in 2017.
+From 2017 to 2018, she was a Postdoctoral Researcher with the Department of Signal Processing, Tampere University of Technology, Tampere, Finland.
+Since 2018, she has been a Faculty Member with Nanjing University of Information Science and Technology, Nanjing, China.
+Her research interests include video streaming, video coding, compressed video quality enhancement, computer vision, and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yingbo Zhao} is currently pursuing a master’s degree in Computer Science at university of Nanjing University of Information Science and Technology(NUIST), China.
+His research interests include compressed video quality enhancement and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Shiyu Wu} received the master’s degree from the School of Software, Nanjing University of Information Science and Technology, Nanjing, China.
+His research interests include video restoration, semi-supervised learning, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Siyue Yu} (Member, IEEE) recieved B.S. degree from Xi’an Jiaotong-Liverpool University (Department of Electrical and Electronic Engineering).
+In December 2022, she received a PhD degree from the University of Liverpool (School of Electrical and Electronic Engineering).
+Joined Xi’an Jiaotong-Liverpool University in January 2023 as an assistant professor.
+Her current research interests include computer vision, including weakly supervised semantic segmentation, salient object detection, and anomaly detection. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Moncef Gabbouj} (Fellow, IEEE) is Professor of Information Technology at the Department of Computing Sciences, Tampere University, Finland.
+He was an Academy of Finland Professor.
+His research interests include Big Data analytics, multimedia analysis, artificial intelligence, machine learning, pattern recognition, nonlinear signal processing, video processing, and coding.
+Dr. Gabbouj is a Fellow of the IEEE and Asia-Pacific Artificial Intelligence Association.
+He is member of the Academia Europaea, the Finnish Academy of Science and Letters and the Finnish Academy of Engineering Sciences.
+Dr. Gabbouj is the Finland Site Director of the NSF IUCRC funded Center for Big Learning. \end{IEEEbiography}